 Additionally booked services have to be paid in cash within the bounds of the accreditation on-site.

-For each participant who has booked the camp a sleeping place will be provided for 8 nights (from 25 September until 03 October 2021).
+For each participant who has booked the camp a sleeping place will be provided for 8 nights.
 Each participant must bring his/her own sleeping bag and sleeping mat.

 The bike box transport from the start to the finish is only meant for those cyclists who will go home directly after the last stage.
 Those cyclists who have booked the return transportation do not need any bike box, since the racing bikes will be packed securely to ensure a safe transport.